 Some foods you can enjoy for lunch include:

-- White rice with fish and egg sauce served with a cold glass of lemonade
+- White rice with fish and egg sauce, served with a cold glass of lemonade

 - Skinless cooked potatoes with a cream-based soup

-- A cup of clear beef broth
+- A cup of clear beef broth (see recipe)

 - Ramen with cuts of soft, well-cooked, minimally seasoned meat

-- A cup of low-sugar limeade slushie
+- A cup of low sugar limeade slushie (see recipe)

 The chances are high that 48 hours of eating low-fiber foods, observing a clear liquid diet, and swallowing laxative medications is an entirely new experience for you.
 It is understandable if you are anxious about these adjustments or worried you might do something to mess up the bowel preparation process.
+Here are some colonoscopy prep 2 day cleansing tips to help you get through this brief phrase:

 Follow Instructions Religiously